-- 1. A minimal improvement option was tested that would convert one of the westbound through lanes to a be a second westbound left turn lane, and add northbound right turn lane that could avoid relocation of the existing signal pole in that quadrant and allowed the existing two northbound lanes to serve have a dual left turns.
+- A minimal improvement option was tested that would convert one of the westbound through lanes to a be a second westbound left turn lane, and add northbound right turn lane that could avoid relocation of the existing signal pole in that quadrant and allowed the existing two northbound lanes to serve have a dual left turns.
 Although this intersection configuration does reduce the overall delay and V/C and shortens the westbound left turn queue, it does not achieve acceptable traffic operations. - 2.
 In order to achieve acceptable LOS and V/C at this intersection a second exclusive westbound left turn lane and a second northbound left turn lane will be required after year 2028.
 In order to accomplish this a second southbound receiving lane south of the intersection will need to be constructed that as well will need to be at least 350' in length and will also need to accommodate an acceptable merge for the eastbound right turn which currently has its own receiving lane as well.
 This will likely impact other improvements being considered by the City that may include a fountain feature on the island in the southwest quadrant.
 Storage length for the two new left turn lanes should be at least 400'.

 The recommendation at the intersection of US 730/US 395 is to add a second northbound left turn lane, a second westbound left turn lane and a second southbound departure lane to receive the two westbound left turn lanes.
 The eastbound right turn lane should be modified at its connection to accommodate a safe merge area for southbound vehicles.
 This improvement will be needed in the 2028 - 2033 timeframe.
-This right-of way in the vicinity of this intersection appears to be sufficient to hold the additional turn lanes.
+There is likely to be right-of way acquisition on the south and east legs of the intersection to accommodate the additional turn lanes.